 Apply to a school as an unqualified teacher or teaching assistant and work to achieve QTS through an in-school scheme like School Direct or Teach First.
 You’ll spend most of your time in school placements with some time dedicated to theoretical learning.

 Your training is likely to include a combination of unobserved and observed teaching, seminars and workshops and engagement with academic or professional research.
-Click here for resources about School Centred Initial Teacher Training.
+Click here for resources about School-Centred Initial Teacher Training (SCITT).

 University-based training: